Fujairah Crown Prince Receives British Professional Boxer - UrduPoint

 Fujairah Crown Prince Receives British Professional Boxer

 FUJAIRAH, (UrduPoint / Pakistan Point News / WAM - 05th Sep, 2021) H.H.
-Sheikh Mohammed bin Hamad bin Mohammed Al Sharqi, Crown Prince of Fujairah, received, in his office in the Emiri Court, professional British boxer and former world champion Amir Khan, who saluted H.H.
-Sheikh Mohammed, in the presence of Sheikh Abdullah bin Hamad bin Saif Al Sharqi, President of the Emirates Bodybuilding Federation.
+Sheikh Mohammed bin Hamad bin Mohammed Al Sharqi, Crown Prince of Fujairah, received, in his office at the Emiri Court, professional British boxer and former world champion Amir Khan, in the presence of Sheikh Abdullah bin Hamad bin Saif Al Sharqi, President of the Emirates Bodybuilding Federation.

 H.H.